-Each active life and each active regular member is allowed to nominate one "eligible" member who "resides" in the nominator's state or district.
+"eligible" member who "resides" in the nominator's state or district.
 To be eligible to be a delegate, an individual has to be an active life or active regular member of the Association.
 For a life member, that means they must have registered an animal through the Association within the last three years.
 A regular member is considered active if they have joined the Association in one of the last two fiscal years or have paid annual dues in the current fiscal year.

-The Bylaws specify that the term "resides" means the district in which the nominator/nominee engages in breeding and registration of Angus cattle.
+The Bylaws specify that the term "resides" means the district in which the nominator/ nominee engages in breeding and registration of Angus cattle.
 However, no member can be a nominee from more than one state.

-As clarified at last November's Annual Convention, each membership can nominate only one person.
+As clarified at the 2010 Annual Convention, each membership can nominate only one person.
 It's best to nominate someone who is willing, if elected, to attend the Annual Convention.
-Otherwise, your state may miss out on votes to which it is entitled.
+Otherwise, your state may miss out on votes to which it is entitled

 If you want to see who from your state is available to nominate, a handy option is to do a Member Lookup on the Association's website.
-When you visit www.angus.org, toward the upper left corner there is a Membership Search.
+When you visit www.angus.org, toward the upper right corner there is a Membership Search.
 Type in the name of your state or use the drop-down menu to select your state, then click the magnifying glass to conduct the search.
-This will produce a list of active life and active regular members in your state as of the day you do the search (They'll need to keep their membership active to be placed on the ballot).
-Only 30 will fit on a page, so be sure to click through other pages.
+This will produce a list of active life and active regular members in your state as of the day you do the search (they'll need to keep their membership active to be placed on the ballot).
+All members may not fit on the first display page, so be sure to click through to other pages.